Scott3142/python-programming/codelabs/part-1.md

 Negative
 : Write a value <br> *User \<42\>* <br> You wrote 42

-Note that we had to convert our variable back to a string in the `print` statement.
+Note that we had to convert our variable back to a string in the `print` statement in order to be able to concatenate it with the string "You wrote ".
+An error would have been thrown if we had ommited the `str()`.

 Positive
 : **Exercise - Different types of input**  <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> If you are a student at Bridgend College, you will have received the exercise via email in your own repo. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-1-11-different-inputs.git)